Letter graphs and geometric grid classes of permutations

 We prove that these local orders are consistent by establishing that $\psi$ corresponds to a common linear extension of all of them.
-By symmetry, it suffices to consider a pair of entries in the same column, so suppose that for some indices $i_2<i_3$, the entries $\pi(i_2)$ and $\pi(i_3)$ lie together in the $k$\th column of $\pi^\ggridded$.
-As in the proof of Proposition~\ref{prop-two-letters-one-direction-column}, because $\pi(i_2)$ is not the rightmost entry of the $k$\th column there must be an index $i_4>i_3$ for which the entry $\pi(i_4)$ is encoded by the same letter of $\Sigma^\gridded$ as $\pi(i_2)$.
-Similarly, because $\pi(i_3)$ is not the leftmost entry of the $k$\th column, there must be an index $i_1<i_3$ for which the entry $\pi(i_1)$ is encoded by the same letter of $\Sigma^\gridded$ as $\pi(i_3)$.
-Because they are encoded by the same letters of $\Sigma^\gridded$, it follows that $\pi(i_1)$ and $\pi(i_3)$ share a cell in $\pi^\gridded$ and also that $\pi(i_2)$ and $\pi(i_4)$ share a cell in $\pi^\gridded$; note, however, that neither pair necessarily shares a cell in $\pi^\ggridded$.
+By symmetry, it suffices to consider a pair of entries in the same column, so suppose that for some indices $i_2<i_3$, the entries $\pi(i_2)$ and $\pi(i_3)$ lie together in the~$k$\th column of~$\pi^\ggridded$.
+We want to show that $\psi(i_2)<\psi(i_3)$ if and only if $c_k=1$.
+This holds by the definition of $c_k$ if $\pi(i_2)$ and $\pi(i_3)$ are encoded by the same letter of $\Sigma^\gridded$, so we may assume that these entries are encoded by different letters.
+In this case, we can apply Proposition~\ref{prop-splitting-entries} and its symmetry (as in the proof of Proposition~\ref{prop-two-letters-one-direction-column}) to see that there are indices $i_1$ and $i_4$ satisfying $i_1<i_2<i_3<i_4$ so that $\pi(i_1)$ and $\pi(i_3)$ are encoded by the same letter of $\Sigma^\gridded$ and $\pi(i_2)$ and $\pi(i_3)$ are encoded by the same letter of $\Sigma^\gridded$.